 Thai Beer is the most popular alcoholic drink in Thailand.
-There are a number of local beer brands that you can try in Thailand and the 3 major beer brands Singha, Leo and Chang are present all over the country.
-Here you will find an introduction to the most popular Thai beers and beer price in Thailand.
+There are a number of Thai beer brands that you can try and the 3 major beer brands Singha, Leo and Chang are present all over the country.
+Here you will find an introduction to the most popular Thai beer brands and will get an idea how much is a beer in Thailand.

 Singha beer is the first beer produced in Thailand and is one of the most popular beers in the country, brewed by the Boon Rawd Brewery.
 Singha is also the best known Thai beer outside of Thailand as it is exported to many foreign countries.
 It has been brewed since 1933 and many locals claim that it is the only real Thai beer.
 The name "Singha" is derived from the Sanskrit word for "lion" so you will see the white label representing a lion (Singha) from mythology in almost every bar or restaurant in Thailand.